geonetwork/doc/source/user-guide/associating-resources/linking-online-resources.rst

 .. figure:: img/atom-choose-feed.png

-User can choose a service, the list of datasets available are retrieved and the download links displayed to the user.
-A feed can have one or more downloads:
+Users can choose a service, the list of datasets available are retrieved and the download links displayed to the user.
+A dataset feed can have one or more downloads:

 .. figure:: img/atom-choose-dataset.png